yosebyte/nodepass/docs/en/api.md

 - **Log level verification**: Ensure current log level meets expectations
 - **Resource monitoring**: On Linux systems, monitor CPU, memory, swap space, network I/O, disk I/O usage to ensure optimal performance
   - CPU usage is calculated by parsing `/proc/stat` (percentage of non-idle time)
-  - Memory information is obtained by parsing `/proc/meminfo` (total and free memory in bytes)
+  - Memory information is obtained by parsing `/proc/meminfo` (total and used memory in bytes, calculated as total minus available)
-  - Swap space information is obtained by parsing `/proc/meminfo` (total and free swap space in bytes)
+  - Swap space information is obtained by parsing `/proc/meminfo` (total and used swap space in bytes, calculated as total minus free)
   - Network I/O is calculated by parsing `/proc/net/dev` (cumulative bytes, excluding virtual interfaces)
   - Disk I/O is calculated by parsing `/proc/diskstats` (cumulative bytes, major devices only)
   - System uptime is obtained by parsing `/proc/uptime`